carpentries-incubator/gap-lesson/instructors.md

 not displayed, unless this is really necessary (e.g. to demonstrate how the multi-line input works).

+* It is important that instructor starts GAP with `-r` option to avoid interfering with own GAP settings e.g. locally installed packages and other content of `.gap` directory.

+* To use color prompt when GAP is started with `-r` option to ignore all user preferences, including this (if set), call `ColorPrompt(true);`.

 ## [First session with GAP](01-command-line.html)

 * Emphasize that the banner contains version info useful for citing GAP or